 Cover rolls very loosely with a square of plastic wrap that has been sprayed with non-stick cooking spray.
 Place in a warm spot and let rise until doubled.

 To bake, preheat to 350 degrees F. Bake for about 20-25 minutes or until done.
 Prepare the icing and pour evenly all over the top and down into all the cracks and crevices of the hot rolls, letting it absorb into the rolls slightly before serving.

-Note: Rhodes rolls take anywhere from 1 to 2 hours to thaw at room temperature; bread about 2 to 3 hours.
+Cook's Note: May substitute 12 frozen white dinner rolls.
+Frozen rolls will take anywhere from 1 to 2 hours to thaw at room temperature; bread about 2 to 3 hours.
 You can also thaw dough in the refrigerator.
 Rolls will need about 8 to 12 hours; bread 10 to 12 hours.
 You may also prepare the rolls, place them into a cake pan and place the pan in the refrigerator overnight.
 Remove in the morning and let them come to room temperature and continue rising if needed, before baking.

 Tip: To speed up the rise of the rolls try this tip.
 Preheat the oven to the lowest oven temperature, barely on, placing a pan of very hot water on the bottom oven rack to create a steam environment.
 Once you roll and cut the rolls, turn off the oven and place the covered pan on the top rack of the oven; let rise until doubled.
 Proceed with recipe to bake.